lepadatu-actions/create-github-app-token-aws/README.md

-# Create GitHub App Token
+# Create GitHub App Token using AWS KMS

 [![test](https://github.com/actions/create-github-app-token/actions/workflows/test.yml/badge.svg)](https://github.com/actions/create-github-app-token/actions/workflows/test.yml)

-GitHub Action for creating a GitHub App installation access token using AWS KMS in order to safely store the GitHub repositry private key.
+GitHub Action for generating a GitHub App installation access token using AWS KMS in order to safely store the GitHub App private key.
+This is a fork of vanilla [create-github-app-token](https://github.com/actions/create-github-app-token) action.
+Unlike the vanilla version, the GitHub App private key is not stored as a secret in GitHub but it is imported in AWS KMS instead as an asymmetric sign-verify customer-managed key.
+Once imported, it can no longer be retrieved from AWS KMS.
+However, AWS KMS is capable of signing messages using the key, such as the JWT token used to generate the GitHub App installation access token.

+In the vanilla action, the runner has direct access to sensitive information (i.e. the GitHub App private key).
+In case the runner gets compromised, a malicious actor could potentially get access to sensitive information and run arbitrary API calls, only limited by the GitHub App scope.

+This action mitigates this risk by importing the sensitive information in a very secure location (AWS KMS) which does not allow the retrieval of the sensitive information.

+ >[!IMPORTANT]
+ >Neither this action, nor AWS is responsible for securing access to your AWS account.
+See the [shared responsibility model](https://docs.aws.amazon.com/whitepapers/latest/aws-risk-and-compliance/shared-responsibility-model.html).
+It is highly advised to use temporary AWS credentials scoped to the least privilege when accessing AWS API in order to sign the JWT token.
+ >Using AWS KMS will generate extra costs in your AWS bill.

 ## Usage